CLQuantizer/ezblog/docs/blog/leetcode_generic/LeetCode_Two_Sum.md

-## Map takes &Q
+10/02/2023

-Map takes &Q: this is what I have learned from LeetCode 1 Two Sum
+**Map takes &Q**: this is what I have learned from LeetCode 1 Two Sum

 ```Rust
 use std::collections::HashMap;